 Board of Directors

-Steven N. Machtinger, Chair
+Steven N. Machtinger, Treasurer

-Morgan Tarr is a Vice President at Delegate Advisors, a multi family office.
-Previously she was a partner at Fort Point Capital Partners, a wealth and asset management company where she was responsible for the day-to-day management of thirty clients’ asset portfolios.
+Morgan Tarr is a Vice President at Delegate Advisors, a multi-family office in San Francisco.
+Previously she was a partner at Fort Point Capital Partners, a wealth and asset management company.
 Prior to Fort Point, she was an associate at Presidio Financial Partners LLC.
-She began her career at Merrill Lynch.
-Morgan graduated from Trinity College in Hartford, CT with honors in 1998.
-She attended UC Berkeley’s Haas School of Business Base Program.
+She began her wealth management career at Merrill Lynch.Tarr graduated from Trinity College in Hartford, CT and attended UC Berkeley’s Haas School of Business Base Program.